 It is important to have serial thyroglobulin tests performed at the same laboratory because test methods may produce different results in different laboratories.

-Some thyroid cancer patients have to thyroglobulin called thyroglobulin antibodies or thyroglobulin autoantibodies.
+Some thyroid cancer patients have antibodies to thyroglobulin called thyroglobulin antibodies or thyroglobulin autoantibodies.
 These antibodies can interfere with thyroglobulin testing, leading to falsely low or high results depending on the method used.
-For this reason, many laboratories will measure anti-thyroglobulin antibodies at the same time as thyroglobulin.
+For this reason, it is important that laboratories measure anti-thyroglobulin antibodies every time thyroglobulin is measured.